How To Put On Tire ChainsCompare Car Insurance Rates in 3 Steps

 The same way it is a good idea to test the braking and steering on a snowy or slippery road, you should test putting on the tire chains before you reach the mountain roads where they may be required.

 Pick an open stretch of street, or a vacant parking lot.
 Take the chains out of their packaging or case, and untangle all of the links so they are hanging free in a web shape.
 Place the two separated chains by the tires to which you will apply them.
-For a front-wheel-drive vehicle, the chains should go on the front two tires.
-For rear-wheel-drive vehicles, the chains should be applied to the rear two wheels.
-Some trucks and extreme conditions may call for tire chains on all four wheels, which is fine, but make sure you put the chains on the right tires when you only have two.
+For a front-wheel-drive vehicle, the chains should go on the front tires.
+For rear-wheel-drive vehicles, the chains should be applied to the rear wheels.
+Some trucks and extreme conditions may call for tire chains on all wheels, which is fine, but make sure you put the chains on the right tires when you only have two.

 With the car parked, parking brake engaged, and car in gear, place the chain onto the tire, holding it from the top and ensuring that it is evenly placed over the wheel.
 Obviously, the bottom part of the chain cannot cover that portion of tire that is touching the road.
 Just fit the rest of the chain onto the wheel as best you can.